Splode/pomotroid/README.md

 ## Technical
 Pomotroid is built using HTML, CSS, and JavaScript.
 It's also built using [Vue.js](https://github.com/vuejs/vue), [Electron](https://github.com/electron/electron), and [electron-vue](https://github.com/SimulatedGREG/electron-vue).

 _Note: depending on your OS settings, you may receive a security warning upon installation.
 This has to do with Pomotroid being an unsigned application.
-You can find out more information by researching code-signing for Apple and Windows._
+You can find out more information by researching code-signing for Apple and Microsoft._

 ### Build Setup